Major map compass icon

 Community college:

-AS in Computer Science or AA&S in Science (Virginia Community College System)
+AS in Computer Science (Virginia Community College System)

 Virginia Community College System